Chrysler PT Cruiser: Overview

 In July 2000, the PT Cruiser replaced the Neon in Japan as their small car offering.
 Chrysler sold over 10,000 PT Cruisers in Japan.
-Both the five-door hatchback and the two-door convertible, and the GT turbo engine package were sold in Japan in right-hand drive configurations.
-Japanese versions were manufactured at the Austrian factory and were equipped very similarly to European specifications.
+The five-door hatchback, two-door convertible, and GT turbo engine package were sold in Japan in right-hand drive configurations.
+Japanese versions were manufactured at the Austrian factory and were equipped similarly to European specifications.
 From 2002 until 2007, the PT Cruiser was used in the city of Urayasu, Chiba Prefecture by the Maihama Resort Cab company to serve as a taxi in the vicinity of Tokyo Disneyland because of its fun, retro appearance.
 The PT Cruiser taxis augmented the Maihama Resort Line service to Tokyo Disneyland.
 The ten Chrysler PT Cruisers were to help customers "hold on to that lingering Disney feeling all the way home."
 The cars were offered in Japan until April 2010, when it was replaced by the Dodge Caliber.

+The PT Cruiser arrived in Australia in mid-2000 and came in only three specification levels: Grand Tourer, Limited, and Touring.
+Until 2006, the only choice of engine was the 2.0 L. The cabrio was introduced to Australia in 2006.
+From 2006, all models, including the new cabrio, received the 2.4 L I4 engine coupled to a four-speed automatic or five-speed manual.
+Sales were never spectacular, and the car's reputation for lackluster performance turned buyers to the competition.
+Sales sharply declined following the facelift despite the newer models having a more powerful engine.
+Between 2000 and 2009, total sales for Australia were 7,000.